 - Vegetarian Quinoa Stuffed Peppers

 - Couscous & Feta Stuffed Peppers

 If you’re short on time, leftovers are a great place to look for pre-cooked filling inspiration.
 All you need to do is stuff your leftovers into some peppers and heat them through.
 Voilà!
 A whole new dinner!

-Here are some leftovers for some serious pepper perfection:
+Here are some leftovers for serious stuffed pepper perfection: